-Southernmost rodeo in the continental U.S.
+Homestead Rodeo, southernmost rodeo in the continental U.S.

-Florida is a strange amalgam of Deep South meets New York, with a little Havana and Puerto Rico thrown in.
+Florida is a strange amalgam of Deep South meets New York with a little Havana and Puerto Rico thrown in.

 So, it is not all that surprising that Florida has a rich history of rodeos in its small towns.
 One of the longest lasting traditional rodeos and the southernmost rodeo in the United States is in Homestead.

-The Homestead Rodeo celebrates its 76th year in 2025.
+The Homestead Rodeo celebrates its 77th year in 2026.
 It’s one of the first in the circuit of 600 rodeos sanctioned by the Professional Rodeo Cowboys Association and thus draws cowboys from around the country who want to start accumulating points toward the December national finals.

 Homestead Rodeo draws top talent from around the country.